explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 > Keep data close to where it's used.

-Also, the parameters for different environments are together, beside each other in subsequent commands in the documentation.
+Also, the configuration for _different environments_ are together, beside each other in subsequent commands in the documentation.
 Not in separate files.

 ## Most Importantly